New Google CEO Pichai made ascent with low-key style and technical chops

 “Google has politics like any other large company, and Sundar navigated those politics to make his team successful while inflicting the least possible damage on any other team,” Beckmann wrote.

-Such diplomacy could come in handy as Pichai continues to oversee some big challenges for Google, including navigating an often difficult relationship with partners like South Korea’s Samsung Electronics, the top Android smartphone maker.
+Such diplomacy could come in handy as Pichai continues to oversee some big challenges for Google, including navigating an often difficult relationship with partners like South Korea’s Samsung Electronics (005930.KS), the top Android smartphone maker.

-He must also contend with Apple Inc, which has made bigger inroads with its music services and in wearable devices.
+He must also contend with Apple Inc (AAPL.O), which has made bigger inroads with its music services and in wearable devices.

-Wall Street appeared to recognise Pichai’s talents, with the stock heading up as much as 7 percent in after-hours trading.
+Wall Street appeared to recognize Pichai’s talents, with the stock heading up as much as 7 percent in after-hours trading.

 “He’s a very capable operator, and he has a lot of buy-in from the business side as well as from the engineering side,” said Morningstar analyst Rick Summer.

-A football fan who hails from Tamil Nadu state in southern India, Pichai holds a master’s degree from Stanford University and an MBA from the University of Pennsylvania’s Wharton School.
+A soccer fan who hails from Tamil Nadu state in southern India, Pichai holds a master’s degree from Stanford University and an MBA from the University of Pennsylvania’s Wharton School.

+(Corrects spelling in paragraph 3 to Marissa from Merissa, anointed instead of annointed)

 Reporting by Sarah McBride and Julia Love; Editing by Edwina Gibbs